aplteam/Cider/docs/Cider-API-Reference.md

 7. Executing the project-specific function noted on `init`, usually to initialize the project
 8. Executing a non-project-specific function defined in Cider's own configuration file

+   This can be used for carrying out the same user-specific actions after a project was opened.

-`OpenProject` requires parameters expected to be passed via the right argument as a parameter space.
+`OpenProject` requires on of the following two options as right argument:

+* A character vector with either a path pointing to a folder that holds a project config file (`folder`) or an alias defining a project.

-This is a namespace carrying appropriately named variables, typically created by calling `CreateOpenParms`.
+* A parameter space carrying appropriately named variables, typically created by calling `CreateOpenParms`

+  Must contain a variable `folder` that is not empty.

-The first two in the following list are mandatory, the remaining ones have appropriate defaults and are sorted alphabetically.
+All possible variables are discussed below, with `folder` being the first one because it is mandatory: without it Cider would not be able to locate a project config file.
+The remaining ones have appropriate defaults or are taken from the config file, and they are sorted alphabetically.

+What's defined in the parameter space overwrites the value in the config file, though only temporarily.

 ### folder (mandatory)